International Travel and Security

 You and your baggage must be checked in for international flights at least one hour prior to departure.
 We strongly recommend coming to the airport 2-3 hours earlier during the busiest travel times, especially around the holidays.
 Please be prepared for significant TSA delays.
 In efforts to assist you certain ticket counters will open early, for more information view Travel Advisory page.

 For the most part, Frontier's international rules for checked and carry-on baggage are the same for domestic travel as far as baggage allowance, size, and weight restrictions.
+However, baggage checked to or from Canada is subject to a maximum 70lbs weight limit.
 Read more about baggage requirements on our our baggage page.

 If you have connecting Frontier flights on your arrival to the United States, you'll first need to go through Customs, collect your baggage, and then re-check your baggage to the final destination.
 Most customs areas have a connection check-in area available when you are through with your inspection, so it's easier than it sounds!